Zanzibar Travel Advisory

 Northern Zanzibar

-This area offers the best swimming spot since is much less susceptible to the tides.
+This area offers the best swimming spot because it is less susceptible to tides.
 The smooth beach and sand make it the perfect place to spend days in the sun.

 Western Zanzibar

 Stone Town dominates much of this area.
 Offers the well-known beaches of Mangapwani.
-During low tides is possible to see the slave caves.
+During low tides, it is possible to see the slave caves.

 South Coast of Zanzibar

 On this side of Zanzibar lies the Menai Bay Conservation Area.
-Is the breeding zone for Sea turtles, an endangered species.
+It is the breeding zone for Sea turtles, an endangered species.
 This area is protected for sustainable conservation.

 It’s possible to visit Jozani Forest, home to Zanzibar’s rare Red Colobus Monkeys.
-Other primates can be seen and small antelopes at Jozani Forest.
+Other primates and small antelopes can be seen in Jozani Forest.

-Zanzibar Islands is a gem of Africa.
+The Zanzibar Islands are a gem of Africa.
 Thinking about where to go for the best beaches to visit for a honeymoon or family trip?
 The Zanzibar holiday is beyond imagination.

-For health-related information we recommend visiting the CDC website for the best recommendation.
+For health-related information, we recommend visiting the CDC website for the best recommendations.